 [Side note: Since I didn't grow up in New England, I hadn't heard of a Fluffernutter Sandwich, a concoction of marshmallow fluff and peanut butter on white bread.
 It's supposed to be quite the delicacy.
 But I digress.]

-Corn syrup is used to stabilize the marshmallow fluff and help keep it tacky.
+Corn syrup: Used to stabilize the marshmallow fluff and help keep it tacky.
 If you haven't any at hand, you can replace it with ¾ cup honey (255 grams).

-You can flavor the marshmallow cream with different extracts.
-Use ¼ teaspoon of almond, mint, or Fiori di Sicilia (an orange vanilla extract).
+Flavorings: Flavor the marshmallow cream with vanilla extract, or choose another flavor like almond, mint, or Fiori di Sicilia (an orange vanilla extract).
 You can even add 1 to 2 tablespoons of whiskey or bourbon for a boozy twist!

 Making marshmallow fluff from scratch is similar to making homemade marshmallows.
 The only special equipment you'll need is a digital or candy thermometer.